craftercms/docs/source/content-authors/content-authors-getting-started.rst

 Getting Started on Authoring
 ============================

 This section contains an overview on how an Author works in CrafterCMS.
-Content authors creates, edits and submits content for a site.
-CrafterCMS's Crafter Studio provides the content author an easy to use authoring and management system for developing and optimizing the content and dynamic site visitor experience for any and all of your Web properties.
+Content authors creates, edits and submits content for a project.
+CrafterCMS's Crafter Studio provides the content author an easy to use authoring and management system for developing and optimizing the content and dynamic project visitor experience for any and all of your Web properties.

 .. include:: /includes/how-craftercms-works.rst

 * Authors work in Crafter Studio

     * It is a web based application.
 There is nothing to install.
-    * It is multi-tenant so you can manage as many sites as you need to
+    * It is multi-tenant so you can manage as many projects as you need to
     * It provides a safe environment to make and preview content changes
     * All changes are versioned and audited
     * Once ready, content is submitted to workflow for approval